ChuZZZta/DD2-SbR/README.md

 ### Supported versions
 ##### Current support
-- Windows 7 or newer (to run DD2 on newer systems than Windows 98 you need to have a special exe version, check my youtube channel for more info.
-I am planning to upload a tutorial for getting one)
+- Play Station emulation (Mednafen 1.21.3 (NA version))

-##### Planed future support (work in progress)
+##### Planed future support
-- DosBox emulation (DOSBox)
+- DosBox emulation (DOSBox) - There is problem with NOCD version of this game so i don't want to touch this platform.

+##### Suspended support
-- Play Station emulation (ePSX)
+- Play Station emulation (ePSX) - I found that mednafen may be better for this mod
+- Windows 7 - Game is very unstable on this OS

 ##### "I wanna to support other version"

-Supporting other versions means getting a correct memory addresses for date (using for example programs such as CheatEngine) and providing that data to JSON driver config.
-You can play if you want, memory addresses in that file are for **position** of a driver and other addresses are calculated inside a DD2-SBR.
-If offsets do not match, then unfortunately the only option to make it work is hard code it.
+Supporting other versions means getting a correct memory addresses for data (using for example programs such as CheatEngine) and providing that data to JSON driver config.
-In future I will post youtube video how to make it so once again check my youtube channel for more info.
+In future I will post youtube video how to provide support for other version but for now it is not my priority, so sorry. :)

 ------------

 ### Current release
-##### Sorry, the app is still in development and I cannot provide a working version yet.
-###### Planning release date: second quoter of 2019
+##### Sorry, the development of this app is currently suspended.
+Maybe i will come back to work on it or rewriting it completely. :)

 ------------